ccallawa/alyvix_doc/getting_started/windows_start_button.rst

       :class: image-with-border
       :alt: The start button test case in Alyvix Selector

 #.
-Using the |bar-icon| icon, drag the new test case object and drop it into the Scripting panel
+Using the |bar-icon| icon next to :guilabel:`PressStartButton`, drag the new test case object
-   marked :bbutton:`Script: MAIN`.
+   and drop it into the Scripting panel marked :bbutton:`Script: MAIN`.

    .. image:: images/ae_basic_script_element.png
       :class: image-with-border
       :alt: The start button script element in Alyvix Editor

 #.
-Now call Alyvix Robot by pressing the |runblue| button at the top left.
-You should see the
+Now start Alyvix Robot by pressing the |runblue| button at the top left.
+The Editor window will
-   mouse move over to the Windows Start button and click, causing the Start Menu to open.
-Finally, exit Alyvix Editor using the :nobutton:`EXIT` button at the top.
+   disappear and the mouse will move over to the Windows Start button and click, causing the Start Menu to open.
+Finally, save and exit Alyvix Editor using the :nobutton:`SAVE` and :nobutton:`EXIT` buttons at the top.

 If you saw the Start Menu appear, then you've successfully built and run your very first Alyvix test case!